Introducing Markdown resumé

 Markdown Resumé is a Github Template repository that you can use to edit your resumé in Markdown, and once you’re done, it will give you the resumé in HTML and PDF formats.

-As I find myself in the market for a job, I had to update my resumé.
+As I found myself in the market for a job, I had to update my resumé.
 This meant looking for the most recent copy, which just happened to be in PDF format, and then figuring out how to update it.
 I could have just copy pasted into a Google Doc, but I’m not a fan of Google docs, and I just had a nagging suspicion that in 2021..there were better ways to keep your resumé up to date.

 I found JSON Resumé which looks promising, but manually editing a JSON file just felt wrong to me, while JSON is easy to parse and glance over, especially once it’s pretty printed, I find the idea of manually editing JSON inherrently wrong.
 So, I said to myself..